What Is a REIT?

 - Have no more than 50% of its shares held by five or fewer individuals.

-Most REITs are traded on major stock exchanges, but there are those that are “public non-listed” or private.
+Most REITs are traded on major stock exchanges, but there are those that are “public non-listed” or private

 The two main types of REITs are equity REITs – which offer rental property options to private and public individuals and groups – and mortgage REITs, which are commonly known as mREITs.
 Broken down to their simplest definition, mREITs lend money to real estate owners.
 This can come in the form of direct funding through mortgages or in a more indirect manner by buying up existing loans or mortgage-backed securities.

 One other distinction to know about mREITs is their funding focus.
 There are residential mortgage REITs that exclusively deal with residential properties, others that deal exclusively with commercial properties, and those that provide financial options for both.
-This can make a difference in the income they bring in and the payments they give out.
+This can make a difference in the income they produce, and the payments they give out.

 Equity REITs, or eREITs, on the other hand, are more “traditional.”
 And the majority of their revenue comes right from the commercial real estate tenants or operators they sign on.